hayone1/MongoPrismSync/README.md

 ### Apply

+### ToDO
+Add tests to github actions

 ### Ideas
-Final name of the product couls be mongoprism or mongoci or mongocd
+Final name of the product couls be mongocd or mongoci or mongocd